 What Bose finds most rewarding about his work is the opportunity to help people.
 He likes watching the transformation of students who start out with so much to learn when they begin college and become confident adults after four years.
 He values the relationships with his graduate students who he works very closely with for the first two years, and then, he says, he starts learning from them.
 Indeed, one of his past graduate students remains one of his closest collaborators.

-As the associate director of EECS, he enjoys the chance to help young faculty get started in their careers, contributing to the mission of the College of Engineering to become one of the top 25 engineering schools in the nation.
+As the senior associate head of EECS, he enjoys the chance to help young faculty get started in their careers, contributing to the mission of the College of Engineering to become one of the top 25 engineering schools in the nation.

 — by Rachel Robertson